siefca/attribute-filters/README.md

 It creates a new Active Model submodule called `AttributeFilters`.
 That module contains the needed DSL that goes into your models.
-It also creates `ActiveModel::AttributeSet` class which is just a new kind of set, a structure for storing attribute names.
+It also creates `ActiveModel::AttributeSet` and `ActiveModel::MetaSet` classes which are just new kinds of hash used for storing attribute names and attribute set names.

-Then it forces Rails to include the `ActiveModel::AttributeFilters` in any model that at any time includes `ActiveModel::AttributeMethods`.
-The last one is included quite often; e.g. Active Record and other popular ORM-s use it.
+Then it forces Rails to include the `ActiveModel::AttributeFilters` in any model that will at any time include `ActiveModel::AttributeMethods`.
+The last one is included quite often; many popular ORM-s use it.
 (I'm calling that thechnique "the accompanying module".)

-That's why you can make use of attribute filters without explicitly including the module, as long as your application uses some popular ORM.

-However, if something goes wrong or your application is somehow unusual, you can always include the `AttributeFilters` module manually in any of your models:
+It all should work out of the box with ActiveModel.
+However, if your application is somehow unusual, you can always include the `AttributeFilters` module manually in any model:

 ```ruby
 class ExampleModel